SethCohen/github-releases-to-discord/README.md

-# Github Release To Discord Action
+# GitHub Release To Discord Action

-This action parses a github release and posts it to a discord channel via a discord webhook.
+This action parses a GitHub release and posts it to a Discord channel via a Discord webhook.
 ## Configuration
 | Variable    | Required | Default                                                                                                   | Description                                 |
 |-------------|----------|----------------------------------------------------------------------------------------------------------------|---------------------------------------------|